laurayjh/job-hunting-os/playbook/playbook.md

 The job hunting loop is a repeatable, weekly cycle designed to keep momentum, reduce anxiety, and continuously improve the quality of applications and interviews.

+This loop is split into two parallel tracks — **CN Track** (Mainland China) and **Overseas Track** — because the platform dynamics, communication tempo, and eligibility factors differ significantly between the two markets.

+---

+## Overview

+Each track runs the same five phases, adapted to local dynamics:

+1. **Explore** — Discover and evaluate new opportunities
+2. **Apply** — Prepare and submit targeted applications
+3. **Follow-up** — Track progress and maintain relationships
+4. **Interview Prep** — Research and practice before each interview
+5. **Reflect & Improve** — Review outcomes and update the system

+---

 ---

 ## Overview